 Indicates that a procedure or service performed by another physician had to be repeated.

-One example: Abscess I&D at other site of service on the same day, requiring repeat procedure.
+One example: Abscess I&D at another site of service on the same day, requiring repeat procedures.

 Indicates that the procedure involves electronic communication using interactive telecommunications equipment that includes, at a minimum, audio and video.